Taekwondo Yongmudo

 “UCMAP is recognized nationally and internationally as a wonderful example of how the martial arts curriculum can be incorporated into the mission of colleges and universities for higher education, not just as recreational activities but as a potential training grounds of leadership skills,” he said

 Promotional testing for 1st Degree Black Belt was held Saturday morning for four students from Washington D.C.
-[MSMAP Editor's Note: Four people did test, however, two people were from MSMAP -- Crystal Coulter-Nava and Joe Alva.]
+[MSMAP Editor’s Note: Four people did test, however, two people were from MSMAP -- Crystal Coulter-Nava and Joe Alva, the first black belt recipients through MSMAP.]

 Two students from Wyoming, were also tested for 2nd Degree Black Belt, and Brian Wright of Washington D.C. was tested for 6th Degree Black Belt.

-A long way from home, but enjoying the event, Kyle Gilman, age 12, of Powell, WY, has been a student of taekwondo for two years.
+A long way from home, but enjoying the event, Kyle Gilman, age 12, of Powell, Wyoming, has been a student of taekwondo for two years.

 “I think it’s really a great experience, I am continuously challenging myself,” Kyle said.
 “I am making new friends and learning self defense.”